cfjedimaster/raymondcamdendotcom/content/post/2016/12/23/going-serverless-with-openwhisk.md

 That's fairly simple, but of course, there's a lot going on behind the scenes.
 That very first line which loads in Express is doing a lot behind the scenes.
 I don't necessarily have to worry about it, and this is why Express was my gateway drug to Node, but it's still there of course.
-Also, the actual setup of running a server and specifying the route isn't much work either - just a fine lines.
+Also, the actual setup of running a server and specifying the route isn't much work either - just a few lines.
 But here's where serverless can make things more interesting.
 Imagine if my code was just this:

 <pre><code class="language-javascript">